 Structure/Organization of the Federal Reserve

-Unlike most central banks, the Federal Reserve is semi-decentralized, mixing government appointees with representation from private-sector banks.
+Unlike most central banks, the Federal Reserve is semi-decentralized, mixing government appointees with representatives from private-sector banks.
 At the national level, it is run by a board of governors, consisting of seven members appointed by the president of the United States and confirmed by the Senate.
 Appointments are for fourteen-year terms and they are arranged so that one term expires January 31 of every even-numbered year.
 The purpose of the long and staggered terms is to insulate the board of governors as much as possible from political pressure so that policy decisions can be made based only on their economic merits.
 In addition, except when filling an unfinished term, each member only serves one term, further insulating decision-making from politics.
 Policy decisions of the Fed do not require congressional approval, and the president cannot ask for the resignation of a Federal Reserve governor as the president can with cabinet positions.

 Who Has the Most Immediate Economic Power in the World?

 What individual can make the financial market crash or soar just by making a public statement?
 It’s not Bill Gates or Warren Buffett.
 It’s not even the president of the United States.
 The answer is the chair of the Federal Reserve Board of Governors.
 In early 2014, Janet L. Yellen, shown in Figure 2, became the first woman to hold this post.
-Yellen has been described in the media as “perhaps the most qualified Fed chair in history.”

 The Federal Reserve is more than the board of governors.
 The Fed also includes twelve regional Federal Reserve banks, each of which is responsible for supporting the commercial banks and economy generally in its district.
 The Federal Reserve districts and the cities where their regional headquarters are located are shown in Figure 3.
 The commercial banks in each district elect a board of directors for each regional Federal Reserve bank, and that board chooses a president for each regional Federal Reserve district.
 Thus, the Federal Reserve System includes both federally and private-sector appointed leaders.